d4vidsha/scheduler/docs/development.md

 That will be used by the Docker Compose files to configure the base domain for the services.

-Traefik will use this to transmit traffic at `api-localhost.davidsha.me` to the backend, and traffic at `dashboard-localhost.davidsha.me` to the frontend.
+Traefik will use this to transmit traffic at `api-localhost.davidsha.me` to the backend, and traffic at `localhost.davidsha.me` to the frontend.

 The domain `localhost.davidsha.me` is a special domain that is configured (with all its subdomains) to point to `127.0.0.1`.
 This way you can use that for your local development.